MinaProtocol/MIPs/MIPS/mip-zkapps.md

 The initial implementation proposes that network preconditions are to be true at the moment the transaction is included in a block, otherwise the transaction fails.
-This failure is known to be a bit frustrating as many of the network preconditions .
+This failure is known to be a bit frustrating as many of the network preconditions.
 In a future hardfork, there will likely be changes to allow network preconditions to be true in a range of slots/blocks rather than the exact one where the transaction is added.